The first month my income crossed a number I had obsessed over for years, I didn’t celebrate.

 But relief is something else.

-I still calculate survival months.
+I still calculate survival and prepare for worst-case scenarios.

 That’s not relief.